tibotib/matrix/README.md

 # matrix
-Simple class Matrix with basics functions and fast multiplication using GPU, AVX2 instructions or openmp.
+Sample class Matrix with basics functions and fast multiplication using __GPU, AVX2 instructions or openmp__.

-Methods of class :
+_Methods of class :_

 * __inverse(using gauss)__